-- All school offices, unless a student is there on official business. - Goupil 102 and Daniel Hall, except with permission. - All storage and maintenance areas around campus. - The Jesuit Community residence, dining room, and kitchen.
+- The following areas are "out of bounds" for students except with specific permission: - All school offices, unless a student is there on official business. - Goupil 102 and Daniel Hall, except with permission. - All storage and maintenance areas around campus.

-- Any classroom, laboratory or the King Library unless a staff member is present. - The varsity baseball field, soccer fields and the southeast lawn of the Jesuit residence.
+- The Jesuit Community residence, dining room, and kitchen - Any classroom, laboratory or the King Library unless a staff member is present. - The varsity baseball field, soccer fields and the southeast lawn of the Jesuit residence.
 Students should not be on any of the lower fields during lunch or breaks unless participating in Intramurals.
-This includes all areas below the service road near Alumni Hall. - All faculty / staff restrooms, lounges and conference rooms.
-All faculty / staff parking lots including the Jesuit residence parking area. - The student parking lot is closed and off limits during the entire school day including lunch and breaks.
+This includes all areas below the service road near Alumni Hall. - All faculty/staff restrooms, lounges and conference rooms.
+All faculty/staff parking lots including the Jesuit residence parking area. - The student parking lot is closed and off limits during the entire school day including lunch and breaks.
 Students may not go to their cars at any time during the school day (except Seniors going to and returning from service). - The berm adjacent to the soccer parking lot and soccer fields and the pathway behind the berm is off limits at all times. - The Harris Center is off limits unless a supervising adult is present.
 This is especially true of the Music Recital Hall, the Black Box Theater and adjacent storage, and office spaces. - The service road behind the Harris Center.